 The sponsor or an affiliate may use the list of securities in your trust in its independent capacity (which may include acting as an investment adviser or broker-dealer) and distribute this information to various individuals and entities.
 The sponsor or an affiliate may recommend or effect transactions in the securities.
 This may also have an impact on the price your trust pays for the securities and the price received upon unit redemption or trust termination.
 For example, some or all of the securities in your trust may also be owned by other clients of the sponsor and its affiliates.
 However, because your trust is not a managed fund or because these clients have differing investment objectives, the sponsor or its affiliates may sell or recommend the sale of certain securities from those accounts in instances where a sale by your trust would not occur or would be impermissible, such as to maximize return by taking advantage of market fluctuations.
-The sponsor may act as agent or principal in connection with the purchase and sale of securities, including those held by your trust, and may act as a specialist market maker in the securities.
+The sponsor may act as agent or principal in connection with the purchase and sale of securities.
 The sponsor may also issue reports and make recommendations on the securities in your trust.
 The sponsor or an affiliate may have participated in a public offering of one or more of the securities in your trust.
 The sponsor, an affiliate or their employees may have a long or short position in these securities or related securities.
 An officer, director or employee of the sponsor or an affiliate may be an officer or director for the issuers of the securities.